 What’s at Stake: Risks of Outdated Systems

 In logistics, latency compounds.
 Legacy systems, structured for batch logic, introduce blind spots where real-time visibility should operate.
-As AI-native competitors use logistics network optimization software to optimize routes mid-transit and reprioritize inventory in-flight, enterprises locked into static platforms fall behind.
+As AI-native competitors use logistics network optimization software to optimize routes mid-transit and reprioritize inventory in-flight, enterprises locked into static platforms are falling behind.
+In 2025, tariffs emerged as a defining cost driver across global supply chains, with 39% of organizations reporting higher supplier and material costs.
+At the same time, real-time decision execution remains rare: while 95% of supply chains must react quickly to change, only 7% can currently execute decisions in real time.
+Gartner forecasts that investment in real-time decision execution capabilities will increase fivefold by 2028.

 According to Gartner, over 75% of logistics disruptions stem from a lack of supply chain visibility.
 In the U.S. alone, inefficient handovers and poor telemetry may generate up to $95 billion in losses annually.
-Between 13-19% of logistics costs can be traced to ‘blind handoffs’, when parties can’t coordinate delivery or operations effectively due to siloed systems.
+Between 13-19% of logistics costs stem from ‘blind handoffs’ when parties can’t coordinate delivery or operations effectively due to siloed systems.
+Recent 2025–2026 data shows the visibility gap remains acute: only 6% of organizations have full end-to-end supply chain visibility, while 57% of supply chain professionals cite lack of visibility as their top operational challenge.
+Additionally, 21% of leaders still operate without real-time visibility into supplier disruptions, and 42% say the lack of real-time data is the primary barrier to effective disruption response.

 Fragmented legacy ecosystems, built without native data pipelines or sensor integration, cannot provide granular, real-time snapshots.
-When IoT devices, TMS modules, and 3PL partners operate on isolated stacks, signals like temperature breaches in cold chains, ETA shifts at ports arrive too late or never at all.
+When IoT devices, TMS modules, and 3PL partners operate on isolated stacks, signals like temperature breaches in cold chains or ETA shifts at ports arrive too late or never at all.
 The impact goes even further: a lack of real-time visibility prevents proactive intervention.
 If temperature deviations in a cold chain are detected hours too late or never detected at all, the damage affects not just operations but also reputation.
 In regulated industries, these blind spots not only lead to fines but also to a permanent loss of certification and customer trust.
+Beyond compliance and reputation, the absence of real-time optimization carries a growing environmental cost.
+Real-time route optimization and dynamic decisioning can reduce transportation emissions by 20–30%.
+Classic proof points include UPS’s ORION system, which saves approximately 100 million miles and 10 million gallons of fuel annually while avoiding roughly 100,000 metric tons of CO₂.
+AI-driven interventions in logistics consistently reduce fuel consumption by 12–15%, which lowers Scope 3 emissions and supports both cost and ESG objectives.

 Integration Debt: Every New Tool Becomes a New Problem